rogulenkoko/funkmap-back/README.md

 Bandmap is an evolving service for fast and convenient communication between musicians and music lovers around the world.

-The repository contains the back-end service of [Bandmap (demo)](https://bandmap.azurewebsites.net).
-Demo user: demo/demo.
+The repository contains the back-end service of [Bandmap](https://github.com/rogulenkoko/funkmap-front).

 Service provides REST API for client applications.